One of the easiest and most common ways to make money blogging is through affiliate marketing. What is affiliate marketing? Let me explain…

 When you’re looking for things to promote, be creative.
 Every product or service you use and love might very well be affiliate-worthy.
 Check it out.
 Here are some ways to find out whether or not there’s an affiliate program attached to the good stuff you talk about and use:

 - Think of a product or service you already like and go to the website of said product.
-See if you can find a link (often in the footer) that says something like “Affiliates,” “Affiliate Program,” “Referral Program” or something similar.
+See if you can find a link (often in the footer) that says “Affiliates,” “Affiliate Program,” “Referral Program” or something similar.
 Follow the links to sign up.
 For example, when I decided to write my post How to Start a Blog or Website (in 15 Minutes or Less), I simply searched for the info about Bluehost’s affiliate program on their site.

 - Take note of the affiliate products other bloggers in your niche are using.
 Look at their sites.
 Read their posts.
 What’s in their sidebar?
 What are they linking to?
 If you see a product or service they talk about that jogs your memory and you can ethically promote it too, find affiliate information by the methods described above.